The Fire TV Omni Series are Amazon's first TVs — and they're seriously smart | CNN Underscored

 Amazon Fire TV Omni Series preorders, price and release date

-Amazon’s Fire TV Omni Series is available for preorder now at Amazon and Best Buy, with units expected to ship in October.
+Amazon’s Fire TV Omni Series is available for preorder now at Amazon, with units expected to ship in October.
 The series starts at $409 for the 43-inch model, with more expensive options offering Dolby Vision.
 The 50-inch model is currently available for $110 off for a limited time.

 Here’s a quick look at the full lineup.